 That holistic viewpoint shapes the work we do at NCCD every day.
 In addition to our work in juvenile justice, we have been at the forefront in system improvement, data-driven policy reform, and best practices in child welfare, adult criminal justice, and adult protection.
 Working with partners across the country and around the world, we have greater potential than ever to make a strong, positive impact on the lives of children, families, and communities who come into contact with these systems.

 I am proud that NCCD’s people, programs, and research are stronger and more determined than ever to deliver results to our project partners around the world.
-We have three offices across the nation and over 100 employees doing amazing work.
+We have offices across the nation and nearly 100 employees doing amazing work.
 We have built on solid bodies of work in justice and child welfare to make significant inroads into new areas, including adult protection, Pay for Success programs, and the integration of family engagement practices with research-based child welfare assessments.

 Still, there are so many issues that demand yet more attention: the school-to-prison pipeline, unacceptable conditions of confinement, and the growing population of aging adults in social service systems, to name just a few.
 With so much going on, it is critical that we work effectively with our partners—in government, in the private sector, in service provision, in research, and in advocacy and education—to create change for those who need it most.

 I am committed to ensuring that NCCD continues to leverage its historical knowledge and cross-systems expertise to drive effective and ethical system reform.
 For example:

 - In juvenile justice, NCCD supports reform that doesn’t “widen the net,” or increase the system’s capacity to incarcerate young people.
 For those youth who are already in locked facilities, we want to work on ways to keep their well-being the top priority and get them safely and successfully back to their communities.

 - In criminal justice, we are committed to promoting effective community violence-prevention strategies.